 From our experience, this type of reception tends to be anything from 30 minutes to an hour and serves the general purpose of ensuring everyone has arrived before being called for dinner.
 However, for the first person there an hour can be a long while to wait and by providing some intriguing entertainment here, it will encourage those usual ‘late runners’ to make the effort to arrive in time and join in.

-- Cocktail Making / Cocktail Show – Can be informal or structured with your guests learning how to make the very best cocktails in a fun environment; can see some ‘cocktail flaring’ and get to try their very own cocktail as a pre-dinner drink.
+- Cocktail Making / Cocktail Show – Can be informal or structured with your guests learning how to make the very best cocktails in a fun environment; can see some ‘cocktail flaring,’ wonka bar, and get to try their very own cocktail as a pre-dinner drink.

-- Interactive Game – Before your guests get over indulged into the free alcohol available this would be the perfect time if you wanted to organise something short, interactive and structured.
+- Interactive Game – Before your guests get over indulged into the free alcohol available this would be the perfect time if you wanted to organise something short, interactive corporate entertainment activities.
 Ideas include a Christmas Pop Quiz or Live Christmas Present Bingo!
-This creates more exciting atmosphere for the start of the night and with the guests having the chance to win some great prizes it encourages them to arrive on time, as if they don’t, they may miss out on a top prize!
+This creates a more exciting atmosphere for the start of the night and with the guests having the chance to win some great prizes it encourages them to arrive on time, as if they don’t, they may miss out on a top prize!

-- Photo Backdrop – There are so many options for photos now, with photo-booths, selfie mirrors and green screens with professional photographers.
+- Photo Backdrop Themes – There are so many options for photos now, with photo-booths, selfie mirrors and green screens with professional photographers.
 This means that a memorable photo should never be boring again.
+Some samples include James Bond backdrop, Las Vegas backdrop, and many more.
 The party organizers usually get the opportunity to have a download of all the photos for the company and the guests have a link to download their own personal shots too.

 - Professional Speaker – Slightly more formal entertainment, but can work well for small groups with a common interest, if you have a celebrity from that world.
 It could be science; it could be business, marketing, sports, motivation or whatever the common interest is.
 These presentations do not have to be long winded either, many corporate speakers keep their presentations upbeat and humorous for such an audience.